Tax Write-Off for Small Business: What Counts in 2026

 The Bottom Line

 A tax write-off is not free money.
 It is a reduction in taxable income that the tax code provides for legitimate business expenses.
-The businesses that benefit most from write-offs are the ones with clean books, proper documentation, and a tax strategy that extends beyond April.
+The businesses that benefit most are the ones with clean books, proper documentation, and a tax strategy that extends beyond April.

 Every overlooked deduction is money left on the table.
 Every undocumented expense is a deduction waiting to be disallowed.
 The gap between those two outcomes is where good bookkeeping and proactive tax planning live.